 Used to refer to a boundary or edge of a 2D shape which joins two corners.
 Initially children may talk about both straight and curved sides; later, 'side' refers only to boundaries of shapes which are straight lines.
-(See also corner, edge, side.)
+(See also edge.)